 - 5. An applicant or tenant family that has a member with a disability must still be able to meet essential obligations of tenancy.
 They must be able to comply with the following requirements, however, there is no requirement that they be able to do these things without assistance: 24 CFR § 8.3 - a.
 To pay rent and other charges (e.g. utility bills) as required by the lease in a timely manner; - b.
 To care for and avoid damaging the unit and common areas; - c.
 To use facilities and equipment in a reasonable way; - d.
-To create no health or safety hazards, and to report maintenance needs; - e.
+To create no health, or safety hazards, and to report maintenance needs; - e.
 Not to interfere with the rights and peaceful enjoyment of others, and to avoid damaging the property of others; - f.
-Not to engage in prohibited criminal activity that threatens the health, safety or right to peaceful enjoyment of the premises by other tenants or staff, and not to engage in drug-related criminal activity; and - g.
+Not to engage in prohibited criminal activity that threatens the health, safety or right to peaceful enjoyment of the premises by other tenants or staff; and not to engage in drug-related criminal activity; and - g.
 To comply with necessary and reasonable rules and program requirements. - 6.
 If an applicant or tenant receives a referral to an agency or individual who can assist the applicant or tenant with complying with the essential obligations of tenancy, the applicant or tenant is not obligated to accept the service, but if refusing service results in a lease violation, the agency may terminate the lease.
 24 CFR § 8.2 - 7.
-No qualified individual with a disability will be denied access to, excluded from participation in, or otherwise discriminated against in any Housing Kitsap program or activity due to inaccessible facilities.
-24 CFR § 8.20 - 8.
+At any time, an applicant or tenant family has a disability and needs or wants a reasonable accommodation, it may be requested.
+24 CFT § 8.20 - 8.
 If an applicant or tenant would prefer not to discuss the situation with the agency, that is his/her right. - 9.
 Subject to the undue burdens and fundamental alterations tests, Housing Kitsap will correct physical situations or procedures that create a barrier to equal housing opportunity for all.
 To permit people with disabilities to take full advantage of the agencies housing programs and non-housing programs, in accordance with Section 504 and the Fair Housing Amendments Act of 1988, Housing Kitsap shall comply with all requirements and prohibitions in applicable law. - 10.
-Facilities and programs used by applicants and tenants shall be accessible to persons in wheelchairs, persons with sensory impairments, and other persons with disabilities.
-Application and management offices, hearing rooms, community centers, day care centers, laundry facilities, craft and game rooms etc. will be usable by tenants with a full range of disabilities.
+Facilities and programs used by applicants and tenants shall be accessible to persons in wheelchairs, persons with sensory impairments and other persons with disabilities.
+Application and management offices, hearing rooms, community centers, day care centers, laundry facilities, craft and game rooms etc. Will be usable by tenants with a full range of disabilities.
 If

-Housing Kitsap offers such facilities, and none is accessible, some will be made so, subject to the undue financial and administrative burden test.
+Housing Kitsap offers such facilities, and none is accessible, some1 will be made so, subject to the undue financial and administrative burden test.
 24 CFR § 8.21

-11. Documents and procedures used by applicants and tenants will be accessible for those with vision, hearing, or other sensory impairments.
+11. Documents and procedures used by applicants and tenants will be accessible for those with vision, hearing or other sensory impairments.
 Also, all documents will be written simply and clearly to enable applicants with learning or cognitive disabilities to understand as much as possible.